VLSIDA/OpenRAM/docs/source/basic_setup.md

 ### [Go Back](./index.md#table-of-contents)

 # Basic Setup
-This page shows the basic setup for using OpenRAM.
+This page shows the basic setup for using OpenRAM to generate an SRAM.